dtonhofer/prolog_notes/swipl_notes/on_exceptions.md

    throw(error(illegal_state_error,context(Pred,ExText))).
 ```

 We can also have wrappers to fail or throw depending on options list contents.
-If "Options" is a list containing the atom =throw=, then throw, else fail:
+If "Options" is a list containing the atom `throw`, then throw, else fail:

 ```
 throw_existence_error(Pred,Type,Term,ExCode,Options) :